 Phase 1 startup costs are estimated at \$300,000, with ongoing costs of \$135,000.
-These costs are offset by current fiber leasing revenue of \$420,000 per year which is expected to increase through a more formal deployment of a fiber business model.
+Addition of Phase 1 to current operations would increase total costs of fiber operation to \$345,000 for year one and \$180,000 thereafter.
+These costs are offset by current fiber leasing revenue of \$455,000 per year which is expected to increase through a more formal deployment of a fiber business model.
 Funds are budgeted and available in the Electric Capital Other Electric Projects Account 6130000-470688 and the Administration Professional Services Account 6000000-421000.
+Future year costs will be addressed through the budget process.

-Prepared by: Kevin S. Milligan, Public Utilities Deputy General Manager Approved by: Girish Balachandran, Public Utilities General Manager of funds: Laura Chavez-Nomura, Public Utilities General Manager/Finance

-Approved by: John A. Russo, City Manager Approved as to form: Gary G. Geuss, City Attorney
+Prepared by: Certified as to Girish Balachandran, Public Utilities General Manager availability of funds: Brent A. Mason, Finance Director/Treasurer Approved by: John A. Russo, City Manager Approved as to form: Gary Geuss, City Attorney